FrameworkComputer/InputModules/README.md

 In the Mechanical folder, we have 2D drawings of the different Input Module sizes.
 Note that there are two version of each:
  1. A version with full mechanical structure with a separate interface PCB and brackets.
 This is what our production modules are based on.
  2. A simplified version that allows the PCB to be used as the mechanical structure of the module, making it much cheaper and easier to make.
+    Note that to make the PCB attach securely in the system, you'll need to solder SMT nuts like Keystone	24929 or to adhere a steel plate to attract to the magnets in the system.

 ## Electrical